envoyproxy/envoy-mobile/library/swift/test/HttpBridgeTests/README.md

 tests can be collapsed to the same suite/target.

-TODO: setOnTrailers is not tested as the neither the direct_response pathway, nor the router allow sending trailers programatically.
+TODO: setOnTrailers is not tested as the neither the direct_response pathway, nor the router allow sending trailers programmatically.
 Add tests once possible.